 - External/Affiliate product: You present the product on your website, but it is sold elsewhere.

 - Variable product: These products have varying qualities like size, color, etc. For example, clothes.

-- Virtual: These are products that do not require shipping, such as services.
+- Virtual: These products, such as services, do not require shipping.

 - Downloadable: You can download these products.
 For example, songs, pictures, videos, ebooks, etc.

 With so many types of products, it can be confusing to add a product to WooCommerce.

 However, do not worry; adding products to WooCommerce is the same as creating a new post on your blog.
 To get started, go to Products → Add New, write your product’s title, and add a description.
 The description includes the most important and relevant information about your product.

 The Product Data section is where most of the work is done.
 In this section, you can customize your product.
 Using the drop-down menu, you can change its type.
 I recommend starting with a Simple product to familiarize yourself with this section.
 It has the following options: